NDevTK/infra/infra/tools/dockerbuild/README.wheels.md

 Here's the quick overview:

-* Patches are only supported with `UniversalSource` since we need to unpack the source & patch it directly before building the wheel.
+* Patches are only supported with `UniversalSource` and `SourceOrPrebuilt` since we need to unpack the source & patch it directly before building the wheel.
 * All patches live under `patches/`.
 * All patches must be in the `-p1` format.
 * The filenames must start with the respective package name & version and end in `.patch`.  e.g. `UniversalSource('scandir', '1.9.0')` will have a prefix of `scandir-1.9.0-` and a suffix of `.patch`.
-* Add the shortnames into the `patches=(...)` tuple to `UniversalSource`.
+* Add the shortnames into the `patches=(...)` tuple to `UniversalSource` or `SourceOrPrebuilt`.
 * All patches should be well documented in the file header itself.

 A short example: